• Skip to primary navigation

 It is not recommended for a larger batch of canned jam like this to be made without pectin.

 If you plan to freeze your jam or are making a smaller batch for the refrigerator, pectin can be skipped.
-Make sure to cook the jam long enough and do the plate test to ensure a good set before pouring into jars.
+Make sure to cook the jam long enough.
+Do the plate test to ensure a good set before pouring into jars.

 If freezing, leave enough headroom at the top of the jar to allow for expansion, or your jars might break!